davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 Meta tags are sometimes referred to as meta data, meta information, or just meta.
 Meta tags are elements embedded in your web pages that provide information to search engines and web browsers.
-If you're using a service like a website builder or a content management system (CMS) to manage your site, you should be able to manage these tags through the tools provided by whatever service you're using.
+If you're using a service like a website builder or a content management system (CMS) to manage your site, you should be able to manage these tags through the tools provided by the service.

 The two most important meta tags for SEO are as follows: